schfug/scheduled_publish/README.md

 INTRODUCTION
 ------------

-This module contains a field type for nodes to update the moderation state of some content types.
+This module introduces a field type for nodes to update the moderation state of some content types.

  * For a full description of the module, visit the project page: